Durham, New Hampshire: History

-In addition, McGregor Memorial EMS is a regional, non-profit organization delivering emergency medical services and education to the New Hampshire Seacoast area since 1968.

 Geography

 According to the United States Census Bureau, the town has a total area of 64.1 km2, of which 58.0 km2 are land and 6.1 km2 are water, comprising 9.50% of the town.
 The town is drained by the Oyster River.
 The highest point in Durham is Beech Hill, at 291 ft above sea level, located on the town's northern border.
 Durham lies fully within the Piscataqua River (coastal) watershed.